Granulomatosis Polyangiitis (GPA) Samples

-Bay Biosciences provides high quality, clinical grade bio-samples, biopsy samples, cryogenically preserved sera (serum), plasma and peripheral blood mononuclear cells (PBMC) biofluid specimens from patients diagnosed with Granulomatosis with Polyangiitis (GPA) disease.
+Bay Biosciences provides high-quality, matched fresh frozen sera (serum), plasma, and peripheral blood mononuclear cells (PBMC) bio-fluids from patients diagnosed with granulomatosis with polyangiitis (GPA) disease.

-The Granulomatosis with Polyangiitis (GPA) disease bio-specimens are collected from unique patients diagnosed with Granulomatosis with polyangiitis (GPA) disease and are provided to a valued pharmaceutical customer for translational research, genomics, proteomics and biomarker research, drug discovery and development.
+In addition, the matched bio-fluids are collected from unique patients with granulomatosis with polyangiitis (GPA) and are provided to a valued pharmaceutical customer for research, development and drug discovery.

 Granulomatosis with Polyangiitis (GPA) Disease Overview

-Granulomatosis with Polyangiitis (GPA) disease treatment depends on the severity of the disease.
-Severe disease is typically treated with a combination of immunosuppressive medications and high-dose corticosteroids to control the symptoms of the disease to keep the disease under control.
-Plasma exchange is also used in severe cases with damage to the lungs, kidneys, or intestines.
+Furthermore, granulomatosis with polyangiitis (GPA) disease treatment depends on the severity of the disease.
+In general, healthcare providers typically treat severe disease with a combination of immunosuppressive medications.
+Moreover, a high-dose corticosteroids in order to control the symptoms of the disease.
+And keep the disease under control.
+In addition, doctors also use plasma exchange in severe cases with damage to the lungs, kidneys, or intestines.

 Granulomatosis with Polyangiitis (GPA) Disease Causes